emqx/emqx-docs/en_US/deploy/cluster/security.md

 }
 ```

-### Use TLS/SSL for Erlang distribution
+### Use TLS/SSL for Erlang Distribution

-EMQX core nodes use Erlang distribution to synchronize database updates and manage nodes in the cluster, such as starting/stopping a component or collecting runtime metrics etc.
+EMQX core nodes use Erlang distribution to synchronize database updates and manage nodes in the cluster, such as starting/stopping a component or collecting runtime metrics, etc.

 * Make sure to verify `etc/ssl_dist.conf` file has the right paths to keys and certificates.
 * Ensure config `cluster.proto_dist` is set to `inet_tls`.